Overview of Connecticut Testing Requirements

 Who Must Take the Tests?

-By state law, all individuals seeking formal admission to a teacher education program or certification in Connecticut must take and pass the Praxis I tests in Reading, Writing and Mathematics OR obtain a State Board-approved waiver.
+By state law, all individuals seeking formal admission to an educator preparation program or certification in Connecticut must take and pass the Praxis Core Academic Skills for Educators (Core) tests in Reading, Writing and Mathematics, OR obtain a State Board-approved waiver.

 Additionally, you will need to take the Praxis II tests if you are applying for one of the following:

-- your first Connecticut certificate in one of the endorsement areas (see Guide to Assessments for Educator Certification in Connecticut) in which passing The Praxis Series™ test is required
+- your first Connecticut certificate in one of the endorsement areas (see Guide to Assessments for Educator Certification in Connecticut) in which passing The Praxis Series® test is required

 - renewal of a lapsed Connecticut certificate in one of the areas in which the Praxis II test is required